Marriage in the Bible and Ancient Marriage and Jewish Wedding Customs:

 1. "For I (Paul) am jealous for you with a godly jealousy; for I betrothed you to one husband, so that to Christ I might present you as a pure virgin.”
 (2 Corinthians 11:2)

 2. “Or do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
+Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor deviant sex practitioners, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.”
 (1 Corinthians 6:9–11)

 1. The blessings of Salvation are unspeakable in that all our sins are washed away and we now stand before Christ as spiritual virgins, waiting the day he arrives to take us as his wife forever!